jrask/rx-lab/revealjs-presentations/background.md

 ---

-## About me

-* Java programmer since ...
-* Enjoy other langs (as well)
-* Devops:ish + Cloud + Infra + Observability
-* Highly Opinionated - but try to be open and "discussable"

----

-## Interactive Presentation

-* Discussions
-* "Whiteboarding"
-* Everyone must understand

----

 ## Agenda

 * Background (Why are we here)
 * Reactive introduction
-* Code
+* Labs

+Note: Discussions, whiteboard, everyone must understand

 ---

 ## Goals

-* Understand Javas default imperative programming model and its implications
+* Understand Javas default imperative programming model, its advantages and its implications
 * Understand what Reactive programming is and when to use it
 * Understand where you are today and where you want to go